 I am an enduring conviction that photojournalism can be art.
-Through the centuries, many artists have told stories through the events captured on their canvases.
+For over a thousand years, artists have endeavored to tell stories through the events captured on their canvases.
 From Yokoyama Taikan’s inspiring White Clouds Longing for Spring, to J.M.W.
-Turner’s brilliant Snow Storm—Steam-Boat off a Harbour’s Mouth, the portrayal of natural events, not just static landscapes, has long been a focus of enlightened painters worldwide.
-The camera can afford the same, despite its propensity to make exacting reproductions.
+Turner’s brilliant Snow Storm—Steam-Boat off a Harbour’s Mouth, many paintings have portrayed more than just static landscapes.
+The camera can afford the same, despite its propensity for making exacting reproductions.
 So I explore our planet with camera in hand and child in mind, always seeking its stories.
 It has many to tell.
-From mountain summits to high altitude aircraft, my favored perspective is an aerial one, allowing me to be immersed in my subject.
-Here, I see the land as the atmosphere does.
-I watch the elements collide with the terrain in a way that simply can’t be appreciated from the surface.
-In this regard, aerial photography is the dream of both the artist and the scientist, albeit with consequences.
+From mountain summits and high altitude aircraft, I see the land as the atmosphere does.
+I watch the elements collide with the terrain in a way that simply can’t be appreciated from below.
+In this regard, aerial photography is an artist’s dream, albeit with consequences.

 The Earth has extraordinary color.
 However, its myriad of hues can be over-stimulating and distracting.
 As such, my work is monochromatic, exploring Matisse’s “queen of all colors.”
 But my minimalism doesn’t end there.
 My ontology is one of simplicity, and I keep it real at every step in my process.
 Thank you for visiting, and please be in touch.